-- 1. Confidentiality To the extent permitted by law, and as appropriate, MRWC will handle any report it receives confidentially and discretely and will not make public the names of the Claimant(s), potential victim(s), or accused person(s); however, MRWC may disclose such names on a limited basis when investigating, or reporting to the Center, or reporting to law enforcement authorities. - 2.
+- Confidentiality To the extent permitted by law, and as appropriate, MRWC will handle any report it receives confidentially and discretely and will not make public the names of the Claimant(s), potential victim(s), or accused person(s); however, MRWC may disclose such names on a limited basis when investigating, or reporting to the Center, or reporting to law enforcement authorities. - 2.
 Anonymous Reporting MRWC recognizes that it can be difficult to report an allegation of misconduct and strives to remove as many barriers to reporting as possible.
 Anonymous reports may be made without the formality of completing an Incident Report Form by: - 1.
-Completing (without including a name) an Incident Report Form found here https:// - 2.
-Expressing concerns of misconduct to MRWC directly - 3.
-Expressing concerns to the Safe Sport Protection Team at MRWCSafeSport@gmail.com
+Completing (without including a name) an Incident Report Form found here click here - 2.
+Expressing concerns of misconduct to MRWC directly - Expressing concerns to the Safe Sport Protection Team at miamirowingsafesport@gmail.com or USRowingSafeSport@usrowing.org